 The most obvious advantage of the mirrorless design is an extremely small and compact camera.
 Here, you can see the Nikon zfc next to the Nikon FE film camera, first released in 1978:

 Even with a more limited mirrorless lens line-up, that doesn’t necessarily mean that you won’t find what you need.
-While Nikon’s prime lens line-up for APS-C is limited (they have none at the time of writing), they do have a very good line-up of entry level DX zoom lenses.
+While Nikon’s prime lens line-up for APS-C is limited (there is only 1, yes 1, Nikon Z prime lens for APS-C at this time: the excellent Nikon Z 23mm f/1.7), they do have a very good line-up of entry level DX zoom lenses.

-For prime lenses, they do have the excellent and ultra compact 28mm f/2.8 and Nikkor 40mm f/2 prime lenses, which are full frame (FX) lenses, but are light and compact.
+Nikon also has a few full frame primes that would work well with the zfc because of their compact size.
+The new Nikon Z 26mm f/2.8 pancake lens and the slightly larger Nikon Z 28mm f/2.8 and Nikkor 40mm f/2 prime lenses are also some of the best lenses to use with the Nikon zfc.
 The former is actually available as a “kit lens” with the Nikon zfc.
 Nikon’s full frame and APS-C mirrorless cameras use a single mount (the Z-mount) so you can use lenses across cameras.

 Here, you can see the Zfc next the beloved Nikon FM2 film SLR, first released in 1982 and in production for almost 2 decades.
 The Zfc is fitted with the Nikon 28mm f/2 full frame lens, but as you can see, it is a compact lens that pairs well with the Zfc.
 With the 1.5x crop factor, the 28mm gives you a ~42mm equivalent field of view on the Zfc.

-But, if you don’t need that many lenses, the Nikon zfc is one of the best value retro cameras out right now and its retro looks are only part of the appeal to many photographers.
+Lens selection is very limited compared to Fujifilm or to the full frame zF, but, if you don’t need a lot of lenses, or if the available primes and kit zooms can work for you, the Nikon zfc is one of the best value retro cameras out right now and its retro looks are only part of the appeal to many photographers.
 It’s small and lightweight, making it easy to carry around with you and you’ve got the usual Nikon color palette that many photographers love.

 Ned says